stonetingxin/comicstrip_editor/README.md

 - Drag and drop to add
 - Guidelines when moving **(+)**
 - Make bigger handlers
+- Prevent resizing and rotating of multiple objects

 ######Upload
 - Implement upload feature